dk14/bell/README.md

 - local realism, determinism - entangled particles are sharing some hidden parameters (see /src/main/scala/Model.scala for algorithm)
 - simultaneity is just a special case - it's possible to violate SHCH using sequence numbers instead of timetags
 - particle knows about measurement
-- optional1: particle knows about her seqNumber or timeTag - it allows to build strategy in which number of measurements does not affect much measured S (number of switches does).
-- optional2 (not simulated): entanglement with detector - if particle knows which detector settings were used before (or even after) - it can build more effective strategy than simulated here.
-If choice of setting correlates with hidden parameter then it's possible to built strategy which always will give us S > 2 or even S = 4; it will be still local, (super?)deterministic and non-communicate.

 It may not correlate with practical experiments, but at least shows that it's logically possible to set up an experiment which violate SHCH with local reality assumption and without any communication between participants or particles.
 So, such kind of models may lead to appropriate hidden parameters model (maybe even with truly random hidden parameters).